elenderg/PAL-1000/instruções de compilação.md

 `A nickname is a name.`

-`A "_nickname_" is the short name for a variable. "_the left", for example, instead of "_the left coordinate".
-It's typically the adjective that precedes the type name noun.`
+A "_nickname_" is the short name for a variable. "_the left_", for example, instead of "_the left coordinate_".
+It's typically the adjective that precedes the type name noun.

 30. Now one more kind of variable: